Menu

 English

-1. Students will analyze a text through close reading in order to produce a critical interpretation.
+1. Analyze a text through close reading in order to produce a critical interpretation.

-2. Students will synthesize and evaluate historical, cultural, generic and formal contexts.
+2. Synthesize and evaluate historical, cultural, generic, and formal contexts for literary and cultural texts.

-3. Students will apply a variety of theoretical and critical methods.
+3. Apply a variety of theoretical and critical methods.

-4. Students will develop and present creative, critical arguments in multiple modes.
+4. Develop and present creative, critical, and cohesive arguments in multiple modes.

 Spanish